Making Vision Transformers Truly Shift-Equivariant: Experiments

-{\bf Experiment setup.} As in the circular shift setting, all models are trained for 160,000 iterations on a total batch size of 16 images using the default data augmentation.
-To evaluate shift-equivariance under standard shifts, we report the mean-Average Semantic Segmentation Consistency (mASSC).
-Similar to the circular shift setting, mASSC computes whether the percentage of predicted pixel labels~(after shifting back) remains under two standard shifts.
-Note, as standard shifts lead to changes in boundary content, mASSC ignores the boundary pixels in its computation.
+{\bf Experiment setup.} As in the circular shift scenario, models are trained for $160$K iterations with a total batch size of $16$ using the default data augmentation.
+To evaluate shift-equivariance under standard shifts, we report the mean-Average Semantic Segmentation Consistency (mASSC), which computes whether the percentage of predicted pixel labels~(after shifting back) remains under two standard shifts.
+Note, mASSC ignores the boundary pixels in its computation as standard shifts lead to changes in boundary content.

-{\bf Results.} \tabref{tab:standard_seg} reports results on the standard shift scenario.
-Due to boundary conditions, our models does not achieve perfect shift-equivariance.
-However, they improve segmentation performance and shift consistency, with a notable improvement on SwinV2-T. See \figref{fig:seg_qual} for segmentation results.
+\myparagraph{Results.} \tabref{tab:seg_acc_combined} reports results on the standard shift scenario.
+Due to boundary conditions, perfect shift-equivariance is not achieved.
+Nevertheless, our models improve segmentation performance and shift consistency, with a notable improvement on SwinV2-T. See \figref{fig:seg_qual} for segmentation results.